 When I was pregnant, my doctor, friends, family, and even strangers – took it upon themselves to tell me negative birth stories.
 My gynecologist kept telling me how big my baby was and seeing as I’m not such a big person, how was this baby going to come out of me?
 Would my birth story be like the many horror stories I had been told?!

-One night, when I was about 6 months pregnant, I was trolling the internet at 3am in the morning (as you do in pregnancy) for calming techniques for when it came for my time to give birth.
+One night, when I was around six months pregnant, I was trawling the internet at 3am in the morning (as you do in pregnancy) for calming techniques for when it came for my time to give birth.
 I was looking for positive birth stories – and something to help me sleep, as my mind was going crazy with everything that I had coming.
-This is when I came across hypnobirthing, and it made perfect sense to me.
-From that day forward, I took control.
-I wouldn’t listen to negative stories about child birth, I practiced techniques every single day and my partner was fully involved.

-After having my son, everyone asked “how was it?”, waiting for the gory details.
-When I use words like ‘romantic’, ‘relaxing’, ’empowering’ people look at me like I’m crazy.
+Since having my son, everyone asks me “how was it?”, waiting for the gory details.
+When I use words like “romantic”, “relaxing” and “empowering” people look at me like I’m crazy.
 But it was, and that was the power that hypnobirthing had on me, my baby and birth partner.

-Hypnobirthing techniques are a solid part of my life and gives me the grounding and calmness I need to tackle life and support my family.
+Hypnobirthing techniques are now a solid part of my life and give me the grounding and calmness I need to tackle life and support my family, almost every single day.

 This is why I trained to become a hypnobirthing teacher and positive birthing mentor to help other people not only have a more positive birth experience, but have a calmer, more mindful outlook on life.